God is a spirit, and they who worship Him must worship in spirit and in truth. (Jesus, John 4:24).

 John 1:14 says that the Son of God is the incarnation of God (the Logos), which John 1:1 says is God, and was with God in the beginning.

-Talking about human sin Paul asked, "O wretched man that I am! who shall deliver me from the body of this death?"
+Talking about human sin, Paul asked, "O wretched man that I am! who shall deliver me from the body of this death?"
 (Romans 7:24).

-"Who then can be saved?", to which Jesus replied,
+Jesus' apostles once asked Him, "Who then can be saved?", to which Jesus replied,

 "With men this is impossible, but with God all things are possible." -- Matthew 19:25-26.